bravesoftdz/StudNote/README.md

 # StudNote
-save student grades and calculate the average
+Save student grades and calculate the average
 ![](StudNote_.png)